ernestre/terraform-provider-teampasswordmanager/docs/resources/password.md

 - `custom_field_8` (String) Custom field 8
 - `custom_field_9` (String) Custom field 9
 - `email` (String, Sensitive) Email value.
+- `expiry_date` (String) Expiry date of the password.
 - `id` (String) Password ID.
+- `notes` (String) Notes are used to store additional information about the password.
+- `tags` (List of String) Tags which are usually used for search.
+Tags should be unique and in alphabetical order.
 - `username` (String, Sensitive) Username value.